Aravind0066/Sith-StudyFlow/README.md

 ## ✨ Why Star Wars Theme?

-This project was built for a *Star Wars-themed hackathon.
-We embraced the **dark aesthetic and philosophical contrast* between Sith and Jedi:
+This project was built for a **Star Wars-themed hackathon**.
+We embraced the **dark aesthetic and philosophical contrast** between Sith and Jedi:

 - Darth Sidious-style chatbot tone
 - Transparent black/red UI